-The following table sets forth the unaudited capitalization of Abacus and its consolidated subsidiaries as of September 30, 2023 on an actual basis and on an as adjusted basis to give effect to the sale of the notes in this offering and with respect to the existing notes.
+The following table sets forth the unaudited capitalization of Abacus and its consolidated subsidiaries as of June 30, 2023 on an actual basis and on an as adjusted basis to give effect to the sale of the notes.
 This table should be read in conjunction with the financial statements of Abacus and its subsidiaries in the prospectus.